 You are financially independent

-If you have amassed a small fortune and the purchase of a new car is more akin to a drop in the bucket than a payment that’s hard to stomach, go for it!
-Astute blogger and recent guest JL Collins falls into this category and wrote about his recent new car purchase.
+If you have amassed a small fortune and the sticker price of a new car is more akin to a drop in the bucket than a payment that’s hard to stomach, go for it!
+Astute blogger and recent guest JL Collins falls into this car buyer category and wrote about his recent new car purchase.

 I’m not encouraging frivolous spending here – and neither is JL.
 But if you have been diligent to save and invest over a long period of time then a reward is likely in order.
-Some financially independent folks might decide to take an incredible multi-country trip but others might prefer the smell of a new Tesla.
+Some financially independent folks might decide to take an incredible multi-country trip but others might prefer to swap their old car for a new.